Stay in one of these historic hotels in the USA, where some “spirited” guests may have checked out, but never leave.

 Here is Historic Hotels of America’s Top 25 Most Haunted Historic Hotels along with their spookiest hotel ghost stories, presented the order of the year they were built, from the early 1700s to the 1950s.

 Concord’s Colonial Inn (1716) Concord, Massachusetts

-Due to the hotel’s age and role in the Revolutionary War, the Inn has been rumored to have several resident ghosts.
+Due to the hotel’s age and its role in the Revolutionary War, the inn has been rumored to have several resident ghosts.

 Many wounded patriot soldiers were taken here when the inn served as a hospital during the war.

 The most famous and sought-out spooky is guestroom 24, once the operating room of Dr. James Minot, who had a practice in the inn during the Revolutionary War.

 Many guests who have spent the night in the infamously haunted room have reported strange activity.

 The Admiral Fell Inn is no stranger to ghost stories.

 Guests have often reported seeing floating sailors and disappearing butlers knocking on their doors.

 A hotel manager is also said to have heard a loud party after the hotel was evacuated during a hurricane.